DeepakShinde13/Android-Apps-Privacy-Policies/Privacy Policy.md

 Permissions

-1. Camera Permission
+1. Camera Permission :
-I require camera permssion to get the access to flashlight of the device.
+I require camera permssion to access the flashlight of the device.

-2. Network State
+2. Phone State :
-Network state is needed to know if device is on Silent, General or Vibration.
+It is needed to know if device is on Silent, General or Vibration.

-3. Netwok State
+3. Netwok State :
 It is needed to know if device has any incoming calls, so that the LED can be turned on.